guyverhl/store-code/BSDS3003/ex2/README.md

 ```

 ## Invalid C++ file
-Since the stack is not empty in the end, it is an invalid C++ file from this example.
+The stack is not empty in the end as an extra `}` add, it is an invalid C++ file from this example.
 ```py
 This is an invalid C++ file, cause delimiters are not balanced.
 ```